 Associate Professor Rachel Conyers

-In 2016 A/Prof Conyers was awarded a Clinician Scientist Fellowship within Murdoch Children’s Research Institute (MCRI) to further her combined clinical and laboratory work in susceptibility to anthracycline toxicity within the Cardiac Regeneration laboratory together with Doctor David Elliott.
+In 2016 A/Prof Conyers was awarded a Clinician Scientist Fellowship within Murdoch Children’s Research Institute (MCRI) to further her combined clinical and laboratory work in susceptibility to anthracycline toxicity within the Cardiac Regeneration laboratory together with A/Prof David Elliott.
 A/Prof Conyers’ research focus is on the late effects of therapy, particularly anthracycline cardiomyopathy.
 The scope of her research includes creating functional models for cardiotoxicity, genomic analysis and acquisition of appropriate patient cohorts and she is the co-founder of the Australian Cardio-Oncology Registry which opened nationally from February 2019.